-Kauai is so filled with gorgeous golf courses, even non-golfers owe it to themselves to soak them in.
-For a honeymoon destination this beautiful, you'll want to take a look at these top golf tips for the island of Kauai, where award-winning golfing is just par for the course:
+Where award-winning golfing is just par for the course, Kauai is filled with gorgeous courses that even the non-golfers owe it to themselves to soak in.
+For a honeymoon destination as beautiful as Kauai, take a look at our top tips for golfing the island to experience it to the best of your ability during your honeymoon.

-8. Prepare for Rain.
-Hawaii is known for its pleasant weather year-round, so no matter the season you'll be enjoying an average temperatures around 77-85 degrees farenheit.
+- Prepare for Rain.
+Hawaii is known for its pleasant weather year-round, so no matter the season you'll be enjoying average temperatures around 77-85.
 However, tropical rains can start without warning so you'll want to bring an umbrella or lightweight rain gear even if at first there's no sign of a shower.
 The good news is, tropical rains can stop as fast as they start, putting you back under the clear Kauai skies so you can pack away the umbrella and get right back to your game.

-7. Pack A Camera.
+- Pack A Camera.
 Kauai's golf courses each offer something special, so no matter which you choose, you'll want to bring a camera to capture it.
 The island's golfing also happens to deliver some of the best vistas and most gorgeous scenery you can find, so be sure to pack a camera for those moments you won't be able to capture anywhere else.
-The Puakea course is just one example, where the beauty of the surrounding mountains is so inspiring, they're famous - They were used as a backdrop in the film Jurassic Park.
-In Kauai, the golfing isn't just about the game - It's about getting out and witnessing the pure beauty of Hawaii from one of the best seats in the house.
+The Puakea course is just one example where the beauty of the surrounding mountains is so inspiring, they're famous - they were used as a backdrop in the film Jurassic Park.
+In Kauai, the golfing isn't just about the game - it's about getting out and witnessing the pure beauty of Hawaii from one of the best seats in the house.

-3. Avoid the Weekends.
-Kauai's golf courses can get much more packed on weekends when the locals have more time to play, so if possible, tee off on a weekday and avoid holidays so you're not rushed through the course.
-You'll want to be able to take your time and enjoy every bit of scenery, not having to worry about crowds, hustle or waiting for the next hole on your Hawaii honeymoon.
+- Avoid the Weekends.
+Kauai's golf courses can get much more packed on weekends when the locals have more time to play.
+If possible, tee off on a weekday and avoid holidays so you're not rushed through the course.
+You'll want to be able to take your time and enjoy every bit of scenery, not having to worry about crowds, hustle or waiting for the next hole on your Kauai honeymoon.